 Picpoul Blanc was the first supplementary varietal we brought into the country after the initial eight varietals.
 It went into quarantine in 1996, and was released in 1998.
 The first vines went into the ground in 2000.
 We were so pleased with the varietal that in the winter of 2005-2006 we tripled our planted acreage (from 1 to 3 acres).
 Our Picpoul grapes were grown on our certified organic and biodynamic estate vineyard.

-The Picpoul grapes were whole cluster pressed, and fermented using native yeasts in a mix of stainless steel and neutral 60-gallon oak barrels to achieve a balance of freshness and richness.
-It completed malolactic fermentation in barrel, and was bottled in June 2018.
+The Picpoul grapes were whole cluster pressed, and fermented using native yeasts in a mix of stainless steel and neutral 60-gallon acacia barrels to achieve a balance of freshness and richness.
+It completed malolactic fermentation in barrel, and was bottled in June 2020.